tripleee/SmokeDetector-wiki/Commands.md

 # Commands as reply for everyone

 - `why` - Shows the reason that SmokeDetector caught a post.
-  Note that `why` data is only kept for the last 50 reports and is reset every time SmokeDetector restarts.
+  Note that `why` data is only kept for the last 50 reports.

 # Privileged commands